Analytic torsion for twisted de Rham complexes: Introduction

 {\bf Acknowledgments} V.M.~acknowledges support from the Australian Research Council.
 S.W.~is supported in part by CERG HKU705407P.
-We thank M.~Braverman, G.~Grubb, X.~Ma and W.~Zhang for helpful discussions.
+We thank M.~Braverman, G.~Grubb, X.~Ma and W.~Zhang for discussions and the referees for comments and suggestions.